Experimental prospects for quantum decoherence measurements at colliders: Introduction

 \section{Introduction}

-Entangled bipartite systems are among the most distinctive manifestations of quantum mechanics.
-When the quantum state of the full system cannot be written as a product of states of its two constituents, the system is entangled.
+Entanglement is among the most distinctive manifestations of quantum mechanics.
+When the quantum state of the full system cannot be written as a convex sum of products of states, the system is entangled.
 Quantum entanglement has been studied extensively in quantum optics, and has been demonstrated in a variety of other physical systems in low energy experiments, see Ref.~\cite{Horodecki:2009zz}.

 The time evolution of an isolated quantum system is unitary and deterministic, as described by the Schr\"odinger equation.
 In realistic situations, however, quantum systems interact with additional degrees of freedom in their environment.
 The evolution of the subsystem of interest is then no longer unitary and must be described within the framework of open quantum systems~\cite{Davidovich:2014lwo}.
+In this framework, interactions with unobserved environmental degrees of freedom lead to decoherence of the quantum system~\cite{Zeh:1970zz,Zurek:1991vd,Schlosshauer:2003zy,Schlosshauer:2019ewh}.
+Information initially encoded in the subsystem is transferred to the environment, and the reduced density matrix of the subsystem becomes mixed.